magiciiboy/gurl/README.md

 ## Limitations
 Of course, this has a lot of limitations since it has a very simple implementation.
-- Only support HTTP/1.1 with persistent connection
+- Only support HTTP/1.1 with persistent connections
 - Only support method GET
 - Only support http scheme
 - No Authentication